sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

         * a client can attach itself to multiple servers
         * a server can service multiple clients but the clients have be use different ports (AFAICT)
 * you need to install the language server
+    * we will cover how to do this later
     * language server can be used by neovim or another other piece of software that knows how
     * there's generally two or three for each programming language
         * there are more for more popular languages